-These studies have generated much concern in the United States for Vietnam veterans that, as a result of their exposure to Agent Orange in Vietnam, they may be at increased risk for soft tissue sarcoma (STS) in addition to several other medical and psychological problems.
-Agent Orange, a mixture of two commercial phenoxy herbicides 2,4-dichlorophenoxyacetic acid (2,4-D) and 2,4,5-trichlorophenoxyacetic acid (2,4,5-T), was the herbicide most commonly used by the U.S. military in Vietnam.
-The principle concern over exposure to Agent Orange stems from the fact that during the manufacture of 2,4,5-T trace amounts of a highly toxic dioxin, 2,3,7,8-tetrachlorodibenzo-para-dioxin (TCDD), appeared as a contaminant.
+These studies have generated much concern in the United States for Vietnam veterans-concern that, as a result of their exposure to Agent Orange in Vietnam, they may be at increased risk for soft tissue sarcomas in addition to several other medical and psychological problems.
+Agent Orange, a mixture of two commercial phenoxy herbicides, 2,4-dichlorophenoxyacetic acid (2,4-5-T), was the herbicide most comonly used by the US military in Vietnam.
+The principal concern over exposure to Agent Orange stems from the fact that during the manufacture of 2,4,5-T trace amounts of a highly toxic dioxin, 2,3,7,8-tetrachlorodibenzo-para-dioxin (TCDD), appeared as a contaminant.

-During the five-year period from 1965 to 1970, the U.S. Air Force sprayed more than 11 million gallons of Agent Orange in South Vietnam.
-Approximately two million U.S. military personnel served one-year tours during the same period.
+Agent Orange was sprayed in Vietnam for defoliation and crop destruction from 1965 to 1970 in a military operation named Ranch Hand.
+The aerial application of Agent Orange reached its peak in 1967, leveled off slightly in 1968 and 1969, and declined rapidly in 1970.
+During the five-year period the US Air Force sprayed more than 11 million gallons of Agent Orange in South Vietnam.
+Approximately 2 million US military personnel served 1-year tours during the same period.

-Studies published subsequent to the Swedish studies have not yet demonstrated the association between STS and either exposure to phenoxy herbicides or military service in Vietnam (Riihimaki, 1982; Greenwald et al., 1984; Smith, et al., 1982, 1984; U.S. Air Force, 1983; University of ...
-Sidney, 1984).
-Two of the 7 industrial workers previously reported to be cases of STS were also found to have not sarcoma but carcinomas (Fingerhut et al., 1984).
+Studies published subsequent to the Swedish studies have not yet demonstrated the association between soft tissue sarcomas and either exposure to phenoxy herbicides or military service in Vietnam.6-11 Two of the seven industrial workers previously reported to be cases of STS were also found to have not sarcomas but carcinomas.18

-In view of the public concern about potential health risk among Vietnam veterans and conflicting research findings in the scientific literature, a case comparison group analysis of hospital patients for soft tissue sarcoma was undertaken to determine the association between previous military service in Vietnam and soft tissue sarcoma.
+In view of the public concern about potential health risk among Vietnam veterans and conflicting research findings in the scientific literature, a case comparison group analysis of hospital patients for soft tissue sarcomas was undertaken to determine the association between previous military service in Vietnam and soft tissue sarcomas.